DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-3-mentor-materials.md

 Example:

 Megan has incorrectly used a simile but also has not used any capital letters.
-I don’t want to overwhelm her with feedback, so I make the decision to just focus on capital letters for the moment.
-I put a ‘c’ in the margin of her work which tells her she needs to read through her work and check her capital letters.
+I don't want to overwhelm her with feedback, so I make the decision to just focus on capital letters for the moment.
+I put a 'c' in the margin of her work which tells her she needs to read through her work and check her capital letters.
 I will circle back in a few minutes and check she has addressed this.

 What will you do if you see misconceptions?

 - If you see the misconception from one pupil you might want to address it with that pupil.

-- If you see the misconception occurring in more than one pupil’s work, you may want to stop the class and address the misconception in the moment.
+- If you see the misconception occurring in more than one pupil's work, you may want to stop the class and address the misconception in the moment.

 Example: